Digital Transformation: Adapt Your Business Environment

 Here is another from Scoop: "Digital transformation is the profound transformation of business and organizational activities, processes, competencies, and models to fully leverage the changes and opportunities of a mix of digital technologies and their accelerating impact across society in a strategic and prioritized way, with present and future shifts in mind."

 If you Google: “what is digital transformation,” you’ll find an astounding 65 million sites willing to give it a crack.

 One of the best no-BS explanations comes from an Infoworld article is that digital transformation is the adoption of technology that allows adaptation of business processes.
 The author uses the word “fungible” to describe a system of technology and processes that are easily exchangeable or replaceable.
 An HBR article from May of last year pins the idea of digital transformation to the continuous adoption of emerging technologies.

 The mature definition of digital transformation is less about digitizing data or business processes and more about adopting a strategy and corresponding technology framework to build a system that can adapt to an ever-changing business environment.
 When addressing document-based processes, a definition that focuses on “replaceability” is insufficient and doesn’t reach the level of most project-requirements and complex system design necessary to meet the demands of dynamic, real-world business environments.

 Digital Transformation in Document-based Processes

-First, when it comes to transformation of document-based processes, the topic isn’t about digitizing or automating an existing process, although doing that does produce positive effects.
+First, when it comes to the transformation of document-based processes, the topic isn’t about digitizing or automating an existing process, although doing that does produce positive effects.
 Digital transformation is about inserting adaptability into your processes with a focus on efficiency and the human experience.
-It often requires a redesign of existing workflows and system integrations to eliminate unnecessary interventions and enhance the ability for a process to dynamically change depending upon the current situation.
+It often requires a redesign of existing workflows and system integrations to eliminate unnecessary interventions and enhance the ability for a process to change, depending upon the current situation.